 Our graphic design apprenticeship program, accredited by Mass Mentoring, prepares you for a promising career in graphic design.
 This is not an internship doing file management or administrative tasks.
 It is a true apprenticeship, where you make valuable contributions and art directors take a personal interest in your career path and development.
-Our program is effective because it gives you time to explore, participate, make mistakes, and learn!
+Our program is effective because it gives you time to explore, participate, ask questions, and learn!

 During the apprenticeship you will: